EliHeuman/badbankapp/README.md

 If you are having issues, please let me know, and <a href="mailto:biz.elih@gmail.com"> email me.</a>
 ___
 ## Roadmap of future improvements and updates:
-I continually updated the project as new projects emerge.
+I continually updated the project.
+The next step will be to implement the full MERN stack.

 #### License information